 After building a couple of prototype vehicles, the Doble brothers moved to Detroit in 1915, where they set up shop as the General Engineering Company to design and build steam-powered cars.
 Doble’s next challenge was to solve the long start-up problem.
 He did this by using a flash-steam generator rather than heating a huge tank of water, and adding ignition and carburetor systems similar to those used by internal combustion engines.
 With these improvements, his car could start in as little as 30 seconds.
 This design also had the side-effect of reducing leaks and making the steam engine safer.
 The Dobles began advertising their car—the Doble Series C, also known as the Doble-Detroit—long before they’d worked out the rest of the design and manufacturing issues.
 Although the Doble-Detroit got a lot of press and generated thousands of orders, very few were built.
 (Some sources say only 11 were manufactured, others as many as 80—but in any case, it was just a handful.)
 Doble blamed his company’s failure to produce cars on steel shortages caused by World War I, but ongoing engineering difficulties were the real problem.
 By 1918, the Detroit operation had shut down.

 In 1921, after the death of John Doble, Abner and his two remaining brothers moved back to California to give the car business another go, this time as Doble Steam Motors.
 They solved most of the outstanding engineering problems and added several more innovations, increasing the car’s acceleration and improving its reliability.
-Unlike other steam cars—and most internal-combustion-engine cars—their new Series E car could start almost instantly even in freezing weather, and could go from 0 to 75 miles per hour (120kph) in 10 seconds.
+Unlike other steam cars—and most internal-combustion-engine cars—their new Series E car could start almost instantly even in freezing weather, and could go from 0 to 75 miles per hour (120kph) in a respectable 10 seconds.
 Because steam engines produce a great deal of torque at almost any speed, the car required no transmission, clutch, or gear shifting.
-And because the kerosene fuel was burned at very high temperatures but low pressure, almost all the waste carbon was consumed, while other common pollutants were never generated in the first place.
+And because the kerosene fuel was burned at very high temperatures but low pressure, almost all the waste carbon was consumed, while certain other common pollutants were never generated in the first place.

 Driven to Perfection

 And yet, for all those innovations, Doble cars were still hindered by two major problems.
 First was the price: the chassis alone cost $9,500; add the body, and the price nearly doubled.
-In the 1920s, that sort of price made the car a luxury item that only the very wealthy could afford.
+In the 1920s, that sort of price made the car a luxury item that only the extremely wealthy could afford.
 The other problem was Abner Doble himself: he was such a perfectionist that he was seldom willing to stop tinkering and tweaking and actually release an automobile for sale.

 The first Doble Series E was sold in 1924, and Doble Steam Motors continued to manufacture steam-powered cars—very slowly—for the next seven years.
 The total number produced before the company went out of business in 1931 has been reported variously as 24, 42, or 43.
 A few of those cars are still on the road, having racked up hundreds of thousands of miles.
 But despite the cars’ reliability, Doble simply couldn’t compete against the cheaper mass-produced internal-combustion-engine cars.